 The app is clear and easy to use

-I know not everyone in the Amazon reviews agrees with this, I think that App Kettle have done a good job with the software part of the product.
+I know not everyone in the Amazon reviews agrees with this, I think that App Kettle has done a good job with the software part of the product.
 A lot of time with smart home gear, the app will let the product down and be a cheap, third party affair.
 This one is developed alongside the kettle.

 Buttons are clear.
 The kettle is animated (which looks cool!)
 And it does what you’d expect.
 Setting timers is easy, as is seeing water levels and temperature.
 You do need to complete a quick calibration of your app kettle, but it’s simple to do.